22 Sep Embryo transfer: 10 essential tips for success

-But it can also affect IVF treatment.
-The pesky fluid can leak into the uterus, meddle with your womb lining and cause havoc with the embryos you just transferred.
+It can affect IVF treatment.
+The pesky fluid can leak into the uterus, meddle with your womb lining and cause havoc with the embryo you just transferred.
 It’s sensible to have ultrasound testing and/or a hysterosalpingogram (HSG) well in advance of your treatment.
-Your tubes can, and must, be repaired before your embryo transfer can happen.
+Your tubes should ideally be repaired before your embryo transfer can happen.

 4. Test, test and test again.

 This may seem obvious, but don’t trust clinics that skimp on essential pre-treatment tests.
 If they don’t request key results, they care more about their bank balance than your embryo transfer.
 For IVF patients using their own eggs, hormone profiling (FSH, AMH, etc.) is a must.
-As is a male-partner semen analysis, and a trans-vaginal scan of your ovaries, fallopian tubes and uterus mid-cycle.
+As is a male-partner semen analysis, and a trans-vaginal scan of your reproductive organs, mid-cycle.

-For donor-egg IVF patients, hormone testing is desirable but not always necessary.
-But, once again, a semen analysis, and a trans-vaginal scan on day 13 or 14 that includes a measurement of your lining thickness, is.
-And don’t get us started on STD results.
-If your clinic doesn’t insist on these, get a refund and/or run a mile.
+For donor-egg patients, hormone testing for TSH and Prolactin levels is a good idea.
+But, once again, a semen analysis, and a trans-vaginal scan on day 13 or 14 that includes a measurement of your lining thickness, is vital.

 5. Take folic acid – ideally within a multivitamin.

-Tried, tested and proven, a folic acid supplement helps reduce the risks of birth defects.
+Tried, tested and proven, a folic-acid supplement helps reduce the risks of birth defects.
 That holds true for couples trying naturally and through IVF.
 So start taking one a day from at least three months before your expected embryo transfer.
-But here’s the important bit.
-A recent study said that folic acid can boost the chance of an IVF twin birth, perhaps by improving implantation prospects.

 7. Don’t head for bed after your embryo transfer.